Stop! Your Lease Extension in Liphook Could Be FREE

 If you are facing a significant premium because your lease in Liphook has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Liphook lease extension
+Main reasons to start your Liphook lease extension

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with over 100 years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 30 years remaining, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement